 WHAT PEOPLE ARE SAYING

-Getting that first (or second or third) draft done is a huge accomplishment which proves your tenacity and dedication.
-Now, it’s time to re-affirm your commitment with rewriting and revision which will add depth, connective, cohesion, and resonance to your story, bringing you fame and fortune (okay, maybe not, but at least, hopefully, some happy readers!).
+Completing a draft is a huge accomplishment which proves your tenacity and dedication.
+Now, it’s time to re-affirm your commitment.
+Through investigative, thorough, and smart revision you can add depth, connectivity, cohesion, and resonance to your story, bringing you fame and fortune (okay, maybe not, but hopefully some happy and hooked readers!).

-She goes on: “You can’t pick the ideal point of view, the right protagonist, the ideal plot, or the perfect setting; you can only pick ones that offer some benefits and some deficits,” In this three-month program, we will bring a broader awareness to the creative choices you’ve made (often unconsciously) so you can expand and enrich your book with knowledgable intention.
+She goes on: “You can’t pick the ideal point of view, the right protagonist, the ideal plot, or the perfect setting; you can only pick ones that offer some benefits and some deficits.”
+In this three-month program, we will investigate the creative choices you’ve made (often unconsciously) so you can expand and enrich your story with knowledgable intention.

-Revision is my favourite part of the writing process; its gift is the opportunity to study what you made, pull out the most significant strands, deepen your voice, and build an unshakeable arc.
-Let me help you find this gift with your work, grow as a writer, and ultimately create a richer and better book for all your lucky readers!
+Revision is my favourite part of the writing process because it’s at this stage that I find the opportunity to study what I made, enhance the most significant strands, extract the tendrils that aren’t working, deepen my voice and theme, and build an unshakeable, expertly woven arc.
+Let me help you do this too.
+On this journey, you’ll grow as a writer, carve a path into your work, and ultimately create a richer and better book.

 HOW DOES IT WORK?

-Part coaching, part manuscript evaluation, part ongoing substantive edit, this program will guide you into a deeper relationship with revision.
-Through weekly accountability check-ins and short, curated lessons on writing craft and process, you’ll broaden your knowledge of writing, strengthen your practice, and make clear progress towards finishing your book!
+Part coaching, part manuscript evaluation, part class on writing craft, this program will guide you into a deeper relationship with revision.
+Through weekly accountability check-ins and curated lessons, you’ll broaden your knowledge of story and how it works, strengthen your practice, and make clear progress towards finishing your book!